likozar1/testify/README.md

     "github.com/stretchr/testify/suite"
 )

-// Define the suite, and absorb the built-in basic suite
+// Define the suite, which is simply a struct with all
-// functionality from testify - including a T() method which
+// fields that tests need.
-// returns the current testing context type ExampleTestSuite struct {
+type ExampleTestSuite struct {
-    suite.Suite
     VariableThatShouldStartAtFive int
 }